-Hurricane Ian
+Hurricane lan

 On September 28, 2022, Hurricane Ian made landfall near Cayo Costa, Florida, as a category 4 hurricane.
-Considering the substantial damage from the hurricane and the anticipated reimbursements that could be forthcoming, the SBA requested \$400 million from General Revenue for reimbursements as early estimates indicated the losses could exceed \$800 million.
-This would allow the SBA to be prepared to reimburse insurers as requests were received.
-The first request for reimbursement from an insurer was received on November 3, 2022.
-As the SBA continued to monitor the frequency and amount of reimbursements requested from insurers, a request for an additional \$400 million was made and received in December 2022.
-The chart below shows the current trajectory of losses paid under the RAP program through December 31, 2022.
+The SBA received \$400 million from General Revenue in October 2022 based on early actuarial estimates, and an additional \$400 million was requested and received in December 2022.
+The chart below shows the current trajectory of losses paid under the RAP program through March 31, 2023.

-As of December 31, 2022, 20 RAP insurers have been reimbursed a total of \$249,096,893 for losses from Hurricane Ian.
-Of those 20 insurers, 15 have received their maximum RAP payout.
-Ultimately, 43 companies are expected to receive their maximum RAP payout which is projected to exceed \$800 million.
+As of March 31, 2023, 31 RAP insurers have been reimbursed a total of \$411,876,485.90 for losses from Hurricane Ian.
+Of those 31 insurers, 23 have received their maximum RAP payout.
+Ultimately, 50 companies are expected to receive their maximum RAP payout which is projected to exceed \$800 million.
 Insurers requesting reimbursements for the 2022-2023 contract year will file a final report requesting reimbursements no later than June 1, 2028, and the SBA will negotiate a final settlement through a commutation process.